nearai/aitp/README.md

     content: List[str]

+class Capability:
+    capability: str
+    schema: str

+class Actor:
+    """Actor of the thread."""
+    # Global agent identifier: url/<agent> or user identifier.
+    id: str
+    # Capabilities this actor posses.
+    capabilities: List[Capability]

 class Thread:
     """Represents a thread that contains messages."""
     # The identifier, which can be referenced in API endpoints.
     id: str
+    # Parent thread that this was forked off.
+Can be null.
+    parent_id: str
-    # Capabilities that are available to parties in this thread.
+    # Agents that are part of this thread.
-    capabilities: List[Capability]
+    actors: List[Actor]
     # The messages in the thread.
     messages: List[Message]
 ```